 I am a research professor at the Center for Detectors and the School of Physics and Astronomy whose primary focus is experimental astrophysics.
 My research centers on instrumentation for cosmological observations, including the cosmic microwave and infra-red backgrounds.
-I develop instruments and data analysis methods for a varitey of platforms, including ground-based, sub-orbital rockets, and orbital observatories.
-Currently, my scientific focus is on the epoch of reionization, secondary anisotropies in the cosmic microwave background, and studies of the history of the star formation in the Universe using novel techniques and experiments.
+I develop instruments and data analysis methods for a variety of platforms, including ground-based, sub-orbital rockets, and orbital observatories.
+Currently, my scientific focus is on the epoch of reionization, secondary anisotropies in the cosmic microwave background, and studies of the history of star formation in the Universe using novel techniques and experiments.
 I have extensive experience with instrumentation, observation and data analysis for astrophysics throughout the electromagnetic spectrum from the optical to the radio, with particular emphasis on the infra-red and sub-mm/mm regimes.
-My group is currently involved in a number of projects in a variety of roles, ranging from technology development to the scientific interpretation of data from mature instruments.
+My group is currently involved in several projects in a variety of roles, ranging from technology development to the scientific interpretation of data from mature instruments.

 For more information please visit the Zemcov Research Group website.

 Researchers prepare rocket for launch

 A team of RIT researchers is helping launch an experiment above the atmosphere to better understand extragalactic background light, which traces the history of galaxies back to the formation of the first stars in the universe.

 September 12, 2019

 Scientists developing single photon detector to help search for habitable exoplanets

 NASA is awarding a team of researchers from RIT and Dartmouth College a grant to develop a detector capable of sensing and counting single photons that could be crucial to future NASA astrophysics missions.
 The extremely sensitive detector would allow scientists to see the faintest observable objects in space, such as Earth-like planets around other stars.